BjornL1/cycling-gothenburg/README.md

 ### Deployment

 Include instructions here on how to deploy your project.
-For your first project you will most likely be using GitHub Pages.
+For your first project, you will most likely be using GitHub Pages.

 ### Local Development